AlexsLemonade/OpenPBTA-analysis/analyses/rna-seq-expression-summary-stats/README.md

 ### Methods

+Select independent RNA-seq samples using `independent-specimens.rnaseq.primary-plus-polya.tsv` and `independent-specimens.rnaseq.primary-plus-stranded.tsv` in the results of the `independent-samples` analysis module.

+Combine CBTN and PNOC into one cohort, PBTA.

 For each `cancer_group`, select one of the following two sets of samples:

 - Samples from all `cohort`s, e.g. PBTA and GMKF.